odpi/egeria-docs/site/docs/guides/operations/kubernetes/k8s.md

 !!! attention "Disable firewall stealth mode first"
     Before installing, go into **System Preferences** -> **Security and Privacy**.
 Click the lock to get into Admin mode.
 Then ensure **Firewall Options** -> **Enable Stealth Mode** is NOT enabled (no tick).
 [If it is left enabled, microk8s will not work properly! :material-dock-window:](https://github.com/ubuntu/microk8s/issues/2509){ target=mk8s }

+    If you do not make this change the install will end prematurely with an error such as:
+    `An error occurred when trying to execute 'sudo ping -c 1 snapcraft.io' with 'multipass': returned exit code 1.`

 - The recommended approach uses [HomeBrew :material-dock-window:](https://docs.brew.sh/Installation){ target=brew }.
 This offers a suite of tools often found on Linux which are easy to setup on MacOS.
 - If you are concerned over the firewall change, or HomeBrew requirement, refer back to the official k8s documentation and choose another k8s implementation that works for you.